AfaqAnwar/Py-Soccer/README.md

 An "AI" (sort-of) that I made when I was bored which can play the Soccer Messenger game!

 ## The Method
-* Capture game screen.
+* Capture image of game screen.
-* Convert to the specified range of rgb color.
+* Convert image to be within the specified range of rgb color.
-* Downscale it by a resize factor.
+* Downscale the image by a resize factor.
-* Find the soccer ball (first pixel with a color value that is > 0).
+* Find the soccer ball within the image (first pixel with a color value that is > 0).
-* Move mouse and click it.
+* Move mouse to the pixel position that was found and click it (touch it).

 ### Flaws
 * Inaccurate (dependent upon resize factor)